 - Medicaid recipients will continue to receive coverage during the federally-declared public health emergency.
 Beginning in February 2021, Health & Human Services will resume transitioning Medicaid recipients to a different type of Medicaid coverage if they are no longer eligible for their current type of Medicaid.
 Learn more here.

 - 211 Texas– Dial 2-1-1 to for a list of local financial and in-kind resources available in your area.
 This HHSC program has a specific COVID-19 option, and specialists across the state are available 24/7 to answer the most frequently asked, non-medical, questions based on material provided by DSHS and CDC.
 Learn more here.

-- Driver’s License Renewal– The waiver on expiration dates for driver’s licenses and identification cards ends on April 14, 2021.
+- Driver’s License Renewal– The waiver on expiration dates for driver’s licenses and identification cards ended April 14, 2021.
 The Department of Public Safety (DPS) encourages customers who need to renew to schedule an appointment at their local driver license office online.

-- Vehicle Registration– The temporary waiver of certain vehicle title and registration requirements, announced by Governor Abbott on March 16, 2020, will end on April 14, 2021.
-Online renewal is available up to nine months past your registration expiration date.
-For other ways to renew your vehicle registration, click here.
+- Vehicle Registration– The temporary waiver of certain vehicle title and registration requirements will ended April 14, 2021.
+To renew your vehicle registration, click here.

 – For more FAQs about vehicle registration, vehicle inspection, vehicle titling, and disabled parking placard requirements, please visit https://www.txdmv.gov/covid-19.

 - Student Loans – the US Department of Education announced that federal student loan borrowers were automatically placed in an administrative forbearance, which allows for a temporary halt in payments effective through September 30, 2021.
 Important details can be found here.

 - Price Gouging is illegal.
 Please report to the Texas Attorney General if you witness it happening.